johnfedoruk/bangular/aio/content/guide/ngmodule-faq.md

 <h3 class="no-toc">Discussion</h3>

-Angular registers all startup module providers with the application root injector.
+Bangular registers all startup module providers with the application root injector.
 The services that root injector providers create have application scope, which means they are available to the entire application.

 Certain services, such as the `Router`, only work when you register them in the application root injector.

-By contrast, Angular registers `AppComponent` providers with the `AppComponent`'s own injector.
+By contrast, Bangular registers `AppComponent` providers with the `AppComponent`'s own injector.
 `AppComponent` services are available only to that component and its component tree.
 They have component scope.